dankamongmen/notcurses/doc/man/man3/notcurses_direct.3.md

 **ncdirect_putstr** and **ncdirect_printf_aligned** return the number of bytes written on success.
 On failure, they return some negative number.

+**ncdirect_check_pixel_support** returns -1 on error, 0 if there is no pixel support, and 1 if pixel support is successfully detected.

 All other functions return 0 on success, and non-zero on error.

 # SEE ALSO